 #3 Deferred Payments For Life And Health Insurance Premiums

-To help policyholders who might be facing financial difficulties not lose their important health and life insurance coverage, MAS has announced that individuals can apply to their insurers to defer premium payments for up to six months while maintaining insurance coverage during deferment period.
+To help policyholders who might be facing financial difficulties not lose their important health and life insurance coverage, MAS has announced that individuals can apply to their insurers to defer premium payments for up to six months while maintaining insurance coverage during the deferment period.

 This measure adds yet another option available to Singaporeans to keep their protection costs manageable and sustainable during times of financial distress, such as taking a premium loan, changing their policy to a paid-up one, or reducing their sum assured.